Anti-nuclear movement: Recent developments

 Tens of thousands of people marched in central Tokyo in September 2011, chanting "Sayonara nuclear power" and waving banners, to call on Japan's government to abandon atomic energy in the wake of the Fukushima nuclear disaster.
 Author Kenzaburō Ōe and musician Ryuichi Sakamoto were among the event's supporters.

 Since the March 2011 Japanese Fukushima nuclear disaster, "populations around proposed Indian NPP sites have launched protests that are now finding resonance around the country, raising questions about atomic energy as a clean and safe alternative to fossil fuels".
-Assurances by Prime Minister Manmohan Singh that all safety measures will be implemented, have not been heeded, and there have thus been mass protests against the French-backed 9900 MW Jaitapur Nuclear Power Project in Maharashtra and the 2000 MW Koodankulam Nuclear Power Plant in Tamil Nadu.
-The state government of West Bengal state has also refused permission to a proposed 6000 MW facility where six Russian reactors were to be built.
+Assurances by Prime Minister Manmohan Singh that all safety measures will be implemented, have not been heeded.
+There have thus been mass protests against the French-backed 9900 MW Jaitapur Nuclear Power Project in Maharashtra and the 2000 MW Koodankulam Nuclear Power Plant in Tamil Nadu.
+The state government of West Bengal has also refused permission for a proposed 6,000 MW facility in which six Russian reactors were to be built.
 A Public Interest Litigation (PIL) has also been filed against the government's civil nuclear program at the apex Supreme Court.
 The PIL specifically asks for the "staying of all proposed nuclear power plants till satisfactory safety measures and cost-benefit analyses are completed by independent agencies".

 Michael Banach, the current Vatican representative to the International Atomic Energy Agency, told a conference in Vienna in September 2011 that the Japanese nuclear disaster created new concerns about the safety of nuclear plants globally.
 Auxiliary bishop of Osaka Michael Goro Matsuura said this serious nuclear power incident should be a lesson for Japan and other countries to abandon nuclear projects.
 He called on the worldwide Christian solidarity to provide wide support for this anti-nuclear campaign.
 Statements from bishops' conferences in Korea and the Philippines called on their governments to abandon atomic power.
-Nobel laureate Kenzaburō Ōe has said Japan should decide quickly to abandon its nuclear reactors.
+Nobel laureate Kenzaburō Ōe has said that Japan should quickly decide to abandon its nuclear reactors.

 In the UK, in October 2011, more than 200 protesters blockaded the Hinkley Point C nuclear power station site.
-Members of the Stop New Nuclear alliance barred access to the site in protest at EDF Energy's plans to build two new reactors on the site.
+Members of the Stop New Nuclear alliance barred access to the site in protest of EDF Energy's plans to build two new reactors there.